 The first step we recommend you undertake is to clarify what it is you are trying to accomplish in your home.
 What will you measure success against?
 Most people don’t want an air handler, insulation or a solar panel; they want enhanced comfort, lower utility bills, good value and peace of mind.
 So what is your goal?

 The surprising thing that you will discover is that many of the problems that undermine comfort, efficiency and indoor air quality are all interconnected and related.
 By fixing the building defects that plague most homes, you actually can satisfy most of the goals I just set forth.
 For example, the missing insulation over your living room not only compromises your comfort, but also increases your utility bill.
 Sealing up an air distribution system not only will reduce your utility bills, but it can also improve comfort, reduce dust accumulation and enhance indoor air quality.
-See what the experts say to learn more about the house as system.

 One of the best on-line resource centers we know is the Consumer Guide to Energy Savings published by the by American Council for an Energy Efficient Economy.
-This is a great website to get unbiased information.

 The American Council for an Energy Efficient Economy deserves a lot of credit for this excellent resource.
 We appreciate this website and their book because the focus is on sharing excellent information in a way that is accessible to most people.
 They are not selling any products, which makes them objective arbitrators of energy improvement advice.
 The book is a much more complete resource than the web site, if you want to invest the time.

 One of the clearest recommendations in the Consumer Guide to Energy Savings is that you should invest in an audit first.
 Take the time to educate yourself and get a complete assessment before you head down any one energy improvement path.